Xeonrx/Xeonrx/README.md

 Give my article a read, for a push in the right direction ;) <br />
 https://xeonrx.gitbook.io/startinghere/

-# Contact Me
-As of right now, you can only contact me via Discord (vimm#3009)

 If you would like to support me, leave a star or a follow!